Sam36502/RISCI-64/README.md

 **Standard Error**
 This is where the system will write Runtime Errors and where the User can push their own error Messages.

+**8x8 Screen Output**
+This represents an 8x8 grid of 16-colour pixels based on the Apple Macintosh default 16-color palette. to set a specific pixel to a colour, you can look up the colour in the palette below and get the 4-bit binary.
+After that you will have to figure out how it will fit in the grid.
+Every byte in the addresses from 0x20 to 0x38 represents 2 pixels in the 8x8 grid. so say you wanted to set the top left pixel to red (3 -> 0011). you would then set byte 0x20 to `0011 0000`.

+to set the pixel below and to the right of the first one to blue (6 -> 0110) you would set byte 0x24 to `0000 0110`